ibm-cloud-docs/account/iam-specific_ip.md

 {: #ips_user}
 {: ui}

-If you have the following assigned access, you can update the restricted IP addresses for another user:
+If you are assigned the following access, you can update the restricted IP addresses for another user:

 * An IAM policy with the Editor or higher role on the User management service.
 * You are an ancestor in the classic infrastructure hierarchy for the user and you have the Manage users classic infrastructure permission assigned